All about Universities abroad

 6. Newcastle Upon Tyne

-Newcastle Upon Tyne is listed among the top 10 Best UK Student City in the Students Hub league table, published in 2022.
-Also, the city has witnessed growing culture, regularly hailed as the best city for students.
+Newcastle Upon Tyne is listed among the top 10 Best UK Student City in the Students Hub league table, published in 2023.
+Also, the city has witnessed a growing culture, regularly hailed as the best city for students.
 This is partly because of the city's compactness, making it large enough to be vibrant and exciting while being small enough to feel at home.
 It is also because of the countless number of students, as everyone in the six people in the city is a student.

-Top universities in Newcastle Upon Tyne are:
+The top universities in Newcastle Upon Tyne are:

 University Name